 Spend an evening at The Oval

-Eakins Oval has once again transformed into a fun-filled space known at The Oval, begining in the space outside the Philadelphia Museum of Art and running along Benjamin Franklin Parkway.
-Free entertainment like concerts and the ever-popular Friday movie nights have returned.
-Plus, there are food trucks, a beer garden, and a carousel.
-New for 2024, Libertee Grounds has installed an all-ages mini golf course.
+The fun-filled space known as The Oval is back for another year!
+Beginning in the space outside the Philadelphia Museum of Art and running along Benjamin Franklin Parkway, it offers free entertainment like live music and the ever-popular Friday movie nights.
+Plus, there are food trucks, a beer garden, and an all-ages mini golf course.

-The event is on Thursdays through Sundays through August 25, 2024.
+The event is on Wednesdays through Sundays through September 14, 2025..

 Experience the events at Cherry Street Pier